-Normally swappers pay $20-30, which covers the (often upscale) location and entertainment.
-Thanks to Green Works (who was showcasing its new line of natural laundry products), this Kids Clothing Swap was free.
+Normally swappers pay $20 to 30, which covers the (often upscale) location and entertainment.
+Thanks to Green Works (who was showcasing its new line of natural laundry products), this event was free.

 - Generally, swaps last about two to three hours.
 During the first hour and a half, people bring in at least ten items of kids clothing — laundered and in good condition.

 - Volunteers sort the clothing (according to gender, type, or size), while swappers socialize.
 Food, drinks and entertainment are usually provided.

 - At a set time, swapping begins.
 There is no limit to how many pieces you take home, but as the Clothing Swap saying goes,

 “Bring what you have, take what you love.”

 The most unique aspect of Clothing Swap is the party atmosphere.
 You can keep it simple by making it a potluck and hosting at someone’s house.
 When I talked to Agasi, one of her pieces of advice was: the person with the biggest house should host.
 However, I know small spaces can work too, since Agasi herself started hosting swaps in her San Francisco studio apartment.